weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * **Environment** a collection of manifests that adapt an application's manifests for one or more clusters.
 For example, you might be running the same image, different SQS, and different replicas across clusters.
 The production-eu and production-us environments run my-org/my-service-image:v0.1.1, but production-us uses another ARN for the SQS queue and increases the number of replicas.
 Environment manifests are stored in .weave-gitops/apps/&lt;app name&gt;/env/&lt;environment name&gt;/
 * **GOAT** GitOps AuTomation - representing the resources needed to drive the GitOps pipeline.
 Specifically, Flux source resources (GitRepository, Bucket, etc.), Flux Kustomization resources, and potentially HelmReleases.
 * **GORT** GitOps RunTime - the CRDs, controllers, RBAC, service accounts, etc., necessary to operate the GOAT resources.
-* **Profile** a software package  stored in .weave-gitops/profiles/&lt;profile name&gt; see https://profiles.dev/ for complete details.
-Profiles can have versions and environments which follow the same pattern as apps.
-Profiles are comprised of one or more of the following:
-    * Kubernetes manifests
-    * helm charts
-    * other profiles.
 * **Version** an app or profile may append `@semver` to the name to indicate a new version.
 Note: the use of versions is optional.
 Their use would likely only be used in environments where the list of applications is small and change infrequently.
 See the FAQ below on using branches or tags to achieve a more traditional git experience.
 Appending this to a name of an application is considered a new application.
 The syntax is a suggestion of one way to denote the application has changed.

 ### FAQ